Man arrested after hours-long standoff in Mt. Scott area of Clackamas County - NewsBreak

 Portland Police announced Tuesday that they have identified a man found dead after a shooting in Southeast Portland’s Mill Park neighborhood on Saturday.

+PORTLAND, Ore. — Police arrested a 32-year-old accused of running away during a traffic stop in northeast Portland before barricading himself inside someone's home Monday night.
+Shortly before 6 p.m., officers tried to stop a vehicle with no license plates near Southeast 92nd Avenue and Southeast Stark Street for...

-16-year-old accused of selling drugs in downtown Portland, linked to injury shooting
+16-year-old accused of selling drugs in downtown Portland also connected to shooting, police say

-PORTLAND, Ore. — A 16-year-old is facing charges, accused of shooting someone and selling drugs in downtown Portland.
-The Investigation started Sunday afternoon when a man was shot in the leg near Southwest 2nd Avenue and Morrison Street.
-They used tourniquets to slow the bleeding and he was rushed to the hospital.
+Officers arrested a 16-year-old boy Monday after witnessing him selling drugs near Southwest 4th Avenue and Washington Street, but then police quickly linked him to a shooting in the area the day before, the Portland Police Bureau said.
+The juvenile, who won’t be publicly named, is accused of firing a...

 kptv.com